 Application note: The initial Country Verifying Certification Authority Public Key may be written by the Manufacturer in the production or pre-personalization phase or by the Personalization Agent (cf. [16], section 2.2.6).
 The initial Country Verifying Certification Authority Public Keys (and their updates later on) are used to verify the Country Verifying Certification Authority Link-Certificates.
-The initial Country Verifying Certificate and the initial Current Date is needed for verification of the certificates and the calculation of the Terminal Authorization.
+The initial Country Verifying Certification Authority Link-Certification of the certificates and the calculation of the calculation of the Terminal Authorization.